 Does vinegar help in the removal of carpet beetles?

 - You can use the apple cider vinegar or white vinegar and scrub away all the grime and the food stains from furniture, clothes, and carpets.
 These beetles are attracted to dust and food particles.
 So cleaning these surfaces by using vinegar will hinder these pests and other mites and ticks from feeding on the mentioned materials.

 Does vacuum cleaning help to get rid of the carpet beetles?

 - A thorough vacuuming session makes the best and the quickest way for the removal of the beetles and larvae from your carpets.
 Pay attention and try to find the most infested area.
-However, vacuuming your entire home will double checks that you have removed all the infestations.
+However, vacuuming your entire home will double check that you have removed all the infestations.
 After finishing the vacuuming, throw the bag away.

 How can you find the source of carpet beetles?